zocker-160/ifm/doc/solving.rst

     task "Light bonfire" need match lose it;

-Dropping Items
+Dropping items
 --------------

-As mentioned in `Inventory Items`_, IFM knows when a useful item is no longer needed, and drops it automatically.
+As mentioned in `Inventory items`_, IFM knows when a useful item is no longer needed, and drops it automatically.
 But sometimes items need to be dropped temporarily, even though they're needed later.
 You can do that using the :keyword:`drop` clause::